tetatetit/docker-adobe-media-server/amssetup.md

 service user                   = ams service group                  = ams

-Run as daemon                  = Yes
+Run as daemon                  = No